 First, you prepare the syrup which has to be at room temperature when poured on the cake.
-To make it, add the sugar, honey, and cinnamon stick to a cooking pot.
-Then squeeze two oranges and weigh their juice.
-Add as much water as needed so both the orange juice and water weigh together 550 grams.
+To make it, add the sugar, honey, orange juice, orange cups, cinnamon stick, and water to a small cooking pot and boil for 8 minutes over high heat.

-It is important to be precise with measurements when making syrup.
+Recipe Tip: It is important to be precise with measurements when making syrup.
 So it will get to the right consistency and get properly absorbed by the dessert.
-This is why you need to weigh the liquid in this recipe.

 Preparing The Phyllo For Portokalopita

 To make this cake, the phyllo has to be cut and air-dried.
 Some people do this by letting the phyllo uncovered at room temperature for some time.
-While others (including me and this recipe) prefer to do this in a low-heated oven to both speed up the process, as well as make the phyllo even more crispy.
+Others (including me) prefer to do this in a low-heated oven.
+In order to both speed up the process, as well as make the phyllo even more crispy.

 SERVE WITH ⬇